vyshnovka/vyshnovka/README.md

 Mostly a programmer, but also a self-taught designer and occasional 3D artist.
 Good at algorithms and implementing ideas into functional code.

-Since the beginning of my journey I've been working on **indie games** to amuse my friends and please my soul and step by step going along the path of creating smth worthwhile.
+Since the beginning of my journey I've been working on **indie games** and step by step going along the path of creating smth worthwhile.
 Currently interested in procedural generation, non-euclidean spaces and a tiny bit of graphics.

 Looking for help with inspiration, ready to join some cool and intriguing projects.